 The title of your podcast is one of the first things people see, even before they listen to a single word of your show.
 So naturally, this is a really important decision.

 For several podcasters who already have a brand elsewhere (where the podcast is an extension of that brand) then naming the show is usually relatively simple.
-It includes the brand name, and sometimes some version of the word “podcast,” “radio,” “show,” or other modifier to differentiate it a bit:
+It includes the brand name, and sometimes some version of the word “podcast,” “radio,” “show,” or another modifier to differentiate it a bit:

 For personal brands, you'll almost always see the name of the person in the show itself, which makes sense because they are the brand:

-And then of course, you have the podcast names that at first glance, don't make any sense at all.
+And then, of course, you have the podcast names that at first glance don't make any sense at all.
 And these can be successful, too!
 The podcast name takes meaning based on what the host does with it.
 So even if you can't nail the perfect descriptive show title, know that whatever title you pick eventually becomes what you make of it:

-Remember, Apple and other directories are also search engines—don't forget that.
+Remember, Apple and other directories are also search engines — don't forget that.

 However, I do have an important warning: Don't go crazy with the keywords in the title of your podcast.
 Don't keyword stuff by adding a billion keywords after the actual name of your show.
-Try to keep your title as natural as possible, so select your keywords carefully.
+Try to keep your title as natural as possible, and select your keywords carefully.

 Apple has been known to remove accounts due to obvious keyword stuffing in titles.